The Incredible Petrified World: Production

 In an interview, star Robert Clarke said that the cinematographer was a well-known Hollywood cameraman who used the pseudonym "Victor Fisher" to avoid trouble with the union for taking a job on a non-union picture.
 The cavern sequences were shot at Colossal Cave in Tucson, Arizona.
 Phyllis Coates was never paid for her performance.

 Warren had a monster suit built to use in the film, but "it ended up looking too bad even for Warren", so the suit was scrapped.
 The ad line retained the mention of the monster however, stating "A Nightmare of Terror in the Center of the Earth with Forgotten Men, Monsters, Earthquakes and Boiling Volcanos!"

-Release

-The film was completed around March 1957.
-It remained unreleased until November 12, 1959, and then later re-released on a double bill with another of Warren's films Teenage Zombies on April 16, 1960.

 Reception

 Thomas Reddy in the Los Angeles Examiner commented "In a film of this type, you'd expect a monster or two.
 But no, not one teensy-weensy monster.
 The closest thing to it is a bearded bum found living in the cavern....it's incredible that for more than a hour, nothing the least bit exciting happens."
 The film opens with some stock footage showing a shark battling, and tearing apart, an octopus (perhaps these were the monsters spoken of in the ad line).

 Bill Warren said "The film is so uneventful that it's puzzling as to why it was ever made....it has no possible reason for existence....there is at least one zombie in Teenage Zombies".
 He goes on to state "The film may have taken an entire week to shoot, and Carradine probably did all his work in one day."